caseykotowski/Stock-Analysis/README.md

 ### Cons

 In my opinion, refactoring's biggest con is the amount of time it takes.
-For just this small example, it took over an additional hour figure out how to go about removing the extra `For` loop.
-I knew that was the method I would be using, but it took time to form the new arrays and loops correctly.
+For just this small example, it took more than an additional hour to figure out how to go about removing the extra `For` loop.
+I knew that's what I wanted to do, but it took time to form the new arrays and loops correctly.

 This can take even more time, because it opens you up to new bugs and typos.
 If you use the wrong variable, it can take several minutes to find your typo/inconsistency.
 If you format your new code wrong, it can take just as long to debug as to write the less efficient code to begin with.